fivetran/dbt_salesforce_formula_utils/README.md

     tables:
       - name: fivetran_formula_model
         description: Used for the recommended Option 1 version of the formula solution.
-      - name: fivetran_formula
-        description: Used for options 2 and 3 of the original individual formula solution.

       ## Any other source tables you are creating models for should be defined here as well.
 They aren't required, but it is best organizational practice and allows Fivetran to compile data lineage graphs
 ```